ggabarrin/noscript-tag-blocker/README.md

 ## How does it work?

-This extension uses the [webRequest.filterResponseData()](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/filterResponseData) function, which modifies the HTTP responses before they are rendered by the browser.
+This extension uses the [webRequest.filterResponseData()](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/filterResponseData) function, which allows to modify the HTTP responses before they are rendered by the browser.

 Specifically, it replaces the [<noscript>](https://www.w3schools.com/TAGs/tag_noscript.asp) tags with hidden [<textarea>](https://www.w3schools.com/tags/tag_textarea.asp) tags, avoiding the alternate content to be displayed.